 The overall balance recorded a deficit of USD 465 million in 2020, a YoY decrease of USD 425 million, or almost 48 percent.
 This was chiefly due to the low current account deficit, reflecting the decrease in oil prices in international markets.
 As a result, the drop in the CBY's gross foreign reserves was relatively small in 2020: USD 465 million, the equivalent of only 1.3 months of imports.
-The deficit in the total balance of payments for 2021 is projected to increase by USD 901 million, or 193.8 percent YoY, reaching almost USD 1.4 billion (Table IV.2).
+The deficit in the total balance of payments for 2021 is projected to increase by USD 1.694 billion YoY, reaching over USD 2.1 billion (Table IV.2).